npm/metavuln-calculator/README.md

 hash(['foo', hash(['bar', hash(['baz', '123'])])])
 ```

+### `calculator = new Calculator(options)`

+Options object used for `cacache` and `pacote` calls.

-### `calculator.advisory(name, advisory)`
+### `calculator.calculate(name, source)`

 - `name` The name of the package that the advisory is about
-- `advisory` Advisory object from the npm security endpoint
+- `source` Advisory object from the npm security endpoint, or a `Vuln`
+  object returned by a previous call to the `calculate()` method.
+  "Advisory" objects need to have:
-  - `id` numeric id
+  - `id` id of the advisory or Vuln object
   - `vulnerable_versions` range of versions affected
   - `url`
   - `title`
   - `severity`

-Fetches the packument and returns an "advisory" style vulnerability object
+Fetches the packument and returns a Promise that resolves to a
-described above.

-### `calculator.metavuln(name, source)`

-- `name` The name of the package being checked for metavulnerable status.
-- `source` A vulnerability object described in the "return" values section
-  above.

-Calculates the metavulnerable versions, and returns a "metavuln" style
 vulnerability object described above.

+Will perform required I/O to fetch package metadata from registry and
+read from cache.
+Vulnerability information written back to cache.

 ## Dependent Version Sampling